cdgco/HestiaWebInterface/docs/encryption.md

 In order to save your credentials in MySQL, you must encrypt them first, using the hwicryptx function in the includes.php file.
 This can be done in two ways:
 1. Run the following command from your install directory, replacing "PASSWORD OR API KEY HERE" with your HestiaCP admin password or API key.
+The command will return the encrypted credential.
 ```bash
 php -r 'error_reporting(0); include "includes/includes.php"; echo "\n".hwicryptx("PASSWORD OR API KEY HERE")."\n\n";'
 ```
 2. Create the following PHP file in your install directory, replacing "PASSWORD OR API KEY HERE" with your HestiaCP admin password or API key.
-Then visit the PHP file to retrieve your encrypted password, deleting the file when complete.
+Then visit the PHP file to retrieve your encrypted credential, deleting the file when complete.
 ```php
 <?php include 'includes/includes.php';

 echo hwicryptx('PASSWORD OR API KEY HERE');
 ```

+Simply copy your encrypted credentials into MySQL.